wolfys/DSP_Mod/RenderDistance/Readme.md

 - render priority of gas planets is the lowest now.
 - added a feature to view remote planets in Planet View mode
 - <b>known bug:</b> viewing remote planets may change icarus size a little bit.

+### 0.6.1
+- fixed a bug that would teleport the player to a remote planet. (thanks to cdeath-zz for finding and reporting it)